PagiY/github-actions/README.md

   - pull_request
 ```

 Or we can write an event as a key.
-This way, we can customize it further by specifying which branch can trigger the workflow
+This way, we can customize it further by specifying which branch can trigger the workflow using <b>Event Filters</b>.

 ```yaml
 name: workflow-name